With retail design complete, the newest Goodwill location will begin construction and is scheduled to open in late 2024.

 One of the most storied divisions in National Guard history, the Red Bulls have faithfully served their local communities for more than 100 years in response to fire, flood, search and rescue activities, in addition to participating in warfighting efforts when called.

-“This project exemplifies, in a very tangible way, LEO A DALY’s commitment to innovative design that is rooted in social and ecological responsibility,” Chief Sustainability Officer Ellen Mitchell-Kozack, AIA, LEED BD+C, WELL AP, SEED, said.
+“This project exemplifies, in a very tangible way, LEO A DALY’s commitment to innovative design that is rooted in social and ecological responsibility,” LEO A DALY President Steven Lichtenberger, AIA, NCARB, LEED AP, said.
 “Our integrated design process helped us to make design decisions that improved the building and site, made sense for the owner, and reduced carbon emissions.”

 Restoring ecological balance

 This project is part of a continuing effort to rehabilitate the site’s rural Minnesota ecosystem after decades of contamination.
 Formerly the location of the Twin Cities Army Ammunition Plant, the site was used during World War II, the Korean War and Vietnam conflict to manufacture more than 16.5 billion rounds of small-arms ammunition.
 It was named a Superfund site in 1983, and in the years since has been the target of extensive environmental investigation and remediation.